Creating a Budget Template

 When you first start using YNAB, the concept of only budgeting what you have can be scary, especially when you want to plan ahead.
 Fear not!
 We're here to help you set up a budget template.

 A budget template will give you the month-ahead view you're wanting without sacrificing the benefits you get from only budgeting what you have.

 Add a goal for every category by clicking on the category and "Create a Goal."
 Choose your goal type, and then "Save Goal."

 If you have a category that you consider optional, feel free to skip it.
 After you have added goals to your categories, you'll see a yellow Available amount until the category is funded completely.

 Look at Underfunded

-With a goal assigned to every category, your budget will now tell you exactly how much you need to stay on track.
+With a goal assigned to every category, Available amounts will be yellow and your budget will now tell you exactly how much you need to stay on track.
 With no categories selected, look at the Underfunded amount in the Inspector.
 That’s how much money you need to make this template work.

 Remember, your categories are yellow, which just means they're underfunded.
 Soon you’ll fund them when you’re paid and budget to cover your goals.